6th Rifle Corps: Second Formation

+The corps' second formation was formed in summer 1942.

+150th Rifle Division was reformed in July 1942.
+Within two weeks it was assigned to the 6th "Siberian Volunteer" Rifle Corps and began moving by rail to camps near Moscow where it received the last of its support troops and transport.
+On September 30, the 150th Rifle Division set out on a 170 km road march to join the 22nd Army near Belyi, part of the Kalinin Front.

+During the Second Rzhev-Sychevka Offensive (Operation Mars) the 150th Division and the 6th Rifle Corps were referred to as "Stalin" units and were regarded as an elite force.

-The corps' second formation was formed in summer 1942 and became 19th Guards Rifle Corps on 19 April 1943.
+The corps became 19th Guards Rifle Corps on 19 April 1943.

 Third Formation

 The corps' third formation was established in May 1943, and fought through the rest of the war.
 On 1 Jan 1944, the corps was in the 59th Army and was under command of Maj.
 Gen. S.P.
 Mikil'sky, and consisted of the 65th, 239th and 310th Rifle Divisions.

 The corps fought in the Continuation War with Finland.
 During the Battle of Tali-Ihantala, in addition to the losses of the Soviet 21st Army, the 6th Rifle Corps of the 23rd Army that attacked east of the 21st Army closer to the Vuoksi waterway suffered 7905 casualties, of which 1458 were killed in action (KIA) and 288 missing in action (MIA), without taking the losses of its supporting formations into account.